Preparing for Your Taiwan Trip: What to Do Before and Upon Arrival

 Buying & picking up your EasyCard

-One of the first things you should do before your Taiwan trip is to purchase your EasyCard in advance for pick it up at the Taoyuan Airport.
 I purchased mine through Klook.
 They have pickup counters in both Terminal 1 and Terminal 2 which operates from 4:30 AM to 11 PM.
-Purchasing in advance and picking it up at the airport allows me to use it immediately for the train from the airport.
+By purchasing in advance and picking it up at the airport, I can use it right away for the train from the airport.

 As of November 2024, an EasyCard costs NT$100 (approximately $3 USD) and is valid for use on the MRT (Metro), TRA (Train), and buses.
 You cannot use the EasyCard for the high speed rail.
 If you choose to purchase your EasyCard from Klook, I recommend to select to pre-load it with NT$400, if you are in Taiwan for one week and plan to actively use the public transportation network.
 Transportation costs are quite affordable, with fares starting at about NT$15 for the MRT and NT$60+ for the TRA.
 Prices vary based on the distance traveled.
 Therefore, NT$400 should be sufficient for most travelers.